 For over 45 years, Oregonians have been getting their pumpkins from the Pumpkin Patch on Sauvie Island, just outside downtown Portland.
 Hop on a hayride to head out to pick the perfect pumpkin.
 But when you return there is still plenty to do and see at the Pumpkin Patch - navigate through the corn maze, pet the animals in the Big Red Barn, grab a bite at the Patio Café, and don't forget to grab some gifts and fresh veggies to take home from the store.

-Bring the whole family down to Pheasant Field Farm for the Harvest Festival, weekends in October.
-Enjoy live music while grabbing a bite to eat, take a hay ride around the farm, explore the corn maze then head on over to the Pear Shooting Gallery, have your face painted and ride the 10-passenger Cow Train.
+Bring the whole family down to Pheasant Fields Farm for the Harvest Festival on weekends in October.
+Take a hay ride around the farm, explore the corn maze then head on over to the animal exhibit and ride the 10-passenger Cow Train.
 Head home after a fun day to carve your jack-o-lantern and get ready to trick or treat.

-Harvest Season runs all October long at Mahaffy Ranch.
-Join the gang for pumpkin picking, hay rides, corn mazes and, on Friday through Sunday, savor the last bite barbecue.
-Build a catapult to enter the Pumpkin Chucking Contest and face off against local businesses, teams, schools and organization to see who can hurl their gourd the furthest.
+Harvest season runs all October long at Mahaffy Ranch.
+Join the gang for hay rides, corn mazes and, on Friday through Sunday, savor the last bite barbecue.
 Then grab your own pumpkin to take home with you.
+It’s the perfect place for family fun.

 Also on the beautiful Sauvie Island, Fazio Farms is best known for their creatively designed 6.5-acre corn maze.
 Sound a little intimidating?
 They also offer a smaller hay maze suitable for all ages.
 Other activities include a goat farm, hayrides, a bouncy slide, pumpkin ring toss…oh, and pumpkin picking!
 All just a short drive from the city center.